andrey-vorontsov/petridish-project/PetriDish/README.txt

 Finished working on the cell movement framework's behavior selection code.
 Pulled the trigger on Predators.
 Now both Grazers and Predators have highly abstract internal representations of their movement behavior.
-The visible consequences are that Predators now brazenly target Grazers that are too big for them to eat.
+Known issue: Predators now brazenly target Grazers that are too big for them to eat.

+Version 0.0.5.7
+Fully set up Grazers and Predators in the new framework.
+Evasion and hunting are implemented.
+Known issue: Neither evasion nor hunting behaviors work correctly.
+Expanded functionality of the Behavior data type to allow relative controls (i.e. relative size of predator and prey cells) Known issue: The rare crash has reoccured.
+A solution is identified.
+Known issue: Cells become invisible without a death message.

-ROADMAP (Current: 0.0.5.6)
+ROADMAP (Current: 0.0.5.7)

-Features for 0.0.5.7
+Features for 0.0.5.8
-	Incorporate framework into new behaviors
+	Cells remember the behavior they had on the previous turn (this affects wandering and will be useful later) Incorporate framework into new behaviors
-		Evasion of target (grazers --> predators)
-		Hunting of target (predators --> grazers)
-		Grazing of target (grazers --> plants)
+		Ensure behavior definitions allow for checks against own energy (for hunting) Grazing of target (grazers --> plants)
-		The CellMovementController representation will look something like:
-			For Grazers
-				(1) evade Predator
-				(2) pursue Agar
-				(3) graze Plant
-				(4) wander
-			For Predators
-				(1) hunt Grazer
-				(2) pursue Grazer
-				(3) pursue Agar
-				(4) wander
+			Prerequisite: Need eating behavior framework (grazing vs. consuming ranges)

 Features for 0.0.6
 	Rewrite petri dish dimension limitations